 Security of supply and the need for long-term, stable energy prices could be alleviated through greater deployment of renewable energy technologies.
 Heat and electricity from renewable sources can reduce health and environmental impacts as well as greenhouse gas emissions.
 However, increased understanding of the socio-economic issues related to renewables is needed.
 Policies and measures to support deployment of renewable energy sources include a stable policy framework, financial and fiscal incentives, continued R&D to lower costs, educational programmes for professionals and the trades, and consumer information campaigns.

-The goals of the Implementing Agreement for Renewable Energy Technology Deployment (RETD IA) are to identify the main barriers to deployment and provide advice and best practice guidance to policy makers and the private sector.
+The goals of the ETI focusing on renewables deployment policies (RETD) are to identify the main barriers to deployment and provide advice and best practice guidance to policy makers and the private sector.
 This includes identifying barriers to deployment and providing best-practice solutions to remove them; offering guidance to the private sector and policy makers on innovative business strategies and projects, for example by fostering public-private partnerships; and facilitating ongoing international dialogue and public awareness of renewable energy deployment through concrete examples of deployment solutions.
 There are currently nine Contracting Parties.

 The study provided a consistent, reliable framework in which to measure employment effects from renewable energy deployment, which may be replicated from one country to another.